 Frequently Asked Criminal Defense Questions

 Below we have compiled a list of questions we hear most often regarding criminal law.
-To speak further with the attorneys at Hoffman Walker & Smith, please set up a consultation by calling 859-535-0264 or contacting us online.
+To speak further with the attorneys at Hoffman Walker & Knauf, please set up a consultation by calling 859-535-0264 or contacting us online.

 Can I Do Community Service Instead Of Jail Time?

 Typically, the answer is no. If you have been charged with a crime that is serious enough for the prosecutor to consider jail time, then community service, no matter how much, may be off the table as a replacement.
 However, if you have a history of community service then, as your attorneys, we will use every bit of useful information available to present to the prosecutor as mitigating evidence.
 Such mitigating evidence could lead to a reduction in your sentence.

 The answer to this question is complex.
 In some circumstances, you should talk to the police without hesitation.
 In particular, you should do so when you are attempting to help in an investigation in which you could not possibly be a suspect.
 In other situations, it is possible that you should consider your options first.

 How do you know which situation you are in?
 You should probably call an attorney like those at Hoffman Walker & Knauf in order to assist you with determining which situation you are in.
 Our attorneys will take the time to listen to your specific facts in order to give you the best answer to this question possible.